Document-level Event Extraction with Efficient End-to-end Learning of Cross-event Dependencies: Document-level Event Extraction

 \subsection{Task Definition}

-The input to the document-level event extraction task is a document of tokens $\mathcal{D}=\{d_0, d_1, ..., d_m\}$, with pre-computed spans $\mathcal{S}=\{s_0, s_1, ... s_n\}$.
-Our model aims to solve event mention extraction, event coreference, entity coreference.
-The detail of each sub-task is illustrated as follows.
+The input to the document-level event extraction task is a document of tokens $\mathcal{D}=\{d_0, d_1, ..., d_m\}$, with spans $\mathcal{S}=\{s_0, s_1, ... s_n\}$ generated by iterating k-grams in each sentence \cite{Wadden2019EntityRA}.
+Our model aims to jointly solve event mention extraction, event coreference, and entity coreference.

-\textbf{Event Mention Extraction} refers to the problem of first identifying triggers in $\mathcal{D}$ by predicting the event type for each token $d_i$.
-Then, given each trigger, corresponding arguments in $\mathcal{S}$ and argument roles are extracted.
+\textbf{Event Mention Extraction} refers to the subtask of 1) identifying event triggers in $\mathcal{D}$ by predicting the event type for each token $d_i$.
+2) Then, given each trigger, corresponding arguments in $\mathcal{S}$ and argument roles are extracted.
 This task is similar to the sentence-level event extraction task addressed by previous studies \cite{Wadden2019EntityRA, lin-etal-2020-joint}.
-The difference is that we require extracting full spans of all name, nominal, and pronoun arguments, while these works focus on extracting head spans of name arguments.

-\textbf{Entity Coreference} aims to find which entity mentions refer to the same entity.
-Our model predicts the most likely antecedent span $s_j$ for each span $s_i$.

-\textbf{Event Coreference} is to recognize event mentions that are co-referent to each other.
-Similar to entity coreference, we predict the most likely antecedent trigger $d_j$ for each predicted trigger $d_i$.

-Entity extraction is performed as an auxiliary task for richer representations.
-Each entity mention corresponds to a span $s_i$ in $\mathcal{S}$, and can be a name, nominal, or pronoun.
+The difference is that we require extracting \textit{full spans} of all name, nominal, and pronoun arguments, while these works focus on extracting \textit{head spans} of \textit{name} arguments. \textbf{Entity Coreference} aims to find which entity mentions refer to the same entity.
+Our model predicts the most likely antecedent span $s_j$ for each span $s_i$. \textbf{Event Coreference} is to recognize event mentions that are co-referent to each other.
+Similar to entity coreference, we predict the most likely antecedent trigger $d_j$ for each predicted trigger $d_i$. \textbf{Entity Extraction} is performed as an auxiliary subtask for richer representations.
+Each entity mention corresponds to a span $s_i$ in $\mathcal{S}$.